 The HPCC's Layout

-The HPCC is comprised of three different kinds of nodes: the "gateway" and "rsync" entry nodes, development nodes, and compute nodes.
+The HPCC is comprised of three different kinds of nodes: the "gateway" entry nodes, development nodes, and compute nodes.
 In a typical workflow, users will connect to the HPCC through the an entry node, then connect to a development node to compile and test code before submitting jobs to the SLURM queue to be run on a compute node.
 This workflow is demonstrated in the diagram below.

 Each node type is explained in more detail in the following sections.
 Information on the HPCC's filesystems is available within a separate section.